 Mpumalanga province has a legislated FMD controlled area, with a protection zone, where routine vaccination is done in diptanks close to the FMD infected zone.
 A SAT1 FMD outbreak event was detected in this protection zone in January 2024.
-This event does not affect the status of the historical FMD free zone of this province.
-Please see further details in 3.3 hereunder.
+This event does not affect the status of the historical FMD free zone of this province and has no implications for exports from South Africa, as movements into the rest of the country are permanently prohibited from this area.
+This event was caused by a SAT1 FMD strain and affected 21 diptanks with communal cattle.
+Cattle in affected as well as adjacent diptanks were vaccinated to arrest the spread of the virus.
+The last clinical cases were reported on 26 February 2024 and the outbreak was resolved on 31 May 2024.